NERSC/timemory-tutorials/tutorial-day-1/python-api-and-tools/README.md

 stephey@cori06:~>
 ```

-We'll demonstate some capabilities and provide some exercises in `overview.md`.
+We'll demonstate some capabilities and provide some exercises in [overview.md](overview.md).
-Solutions to the exercises can be found in `solutions.md`.
+Solutions to the exercises can be found in [solutions](solutions).

 ## More information

 For more information than we could cover in our relatively short tutorial,
-please see the `extended` directory in this folder.
+please see the [extended](extended) directory in this folder.
 Here you'll find a lot more
 details and examples.